Donabate: GAA

 Ballymastone in Donabate.
-Gaelic Football and Hurling are played at adult level as well as at under-age levels from an expanding nursery section.
+Gaelic football and hurling are played at adult level as well as at under-age levels from an expanding nursery section.
 The club colours are green and black.

 Football

-St. Ita's Athletic Football Club (AFC) has been active in Donabate Portrane from the early 20th century.
-They currently play in the Leinster league and field many underage players.

-The main pitch is the grounds of the St. Ita's Hospital and they also play on pitches in Portrane and Balcarrick Road.
-Club colours are green and white.
+St. Ita's Athletic Football Club (AFC) has been active in Donabate/Portrane from the early 20th century.
+As of the early 21st century, they play in the Leinster league and field several underage teams.
+The main pitch is the grounds of the St. Ita's Hospital and they also play on pitches in Portrane and Ballymastone.
+The club's colours are green and white.

 Water sports

-Although Ireland's east coast is not ideal for surfing, surfers are regularly seen at Donabate beach.
-Kayaking, sailing and wind surfing are popular water sports especially in the Broadmeadow estuary with access from Donabate and Malahide.
-There are marinas in Rush and Malahide.
-Kite surfing is rising in popularity on the beaches of Portrane, Rush and Skerries.
+Kayaking, sailing and wind surfing are undertaken at Balcarrick / Corballis beach and in the Broadmeadow estuary.
+There are also marinas in nearby Rush and Malahide.
 The use of jet skis and fast powerboats is restricted by law in the estuaries and beaches and regulated by permit.

-Both Donabate and Portrane beaches are staffed by lifeguards during the summer months.
-In 2009 Portrane beach was among several Irish beaches to lose its blue flag status for beach excellence due to poor water quality, but subsequently regained blue flag status and from 2011 to 2015 had a status of Good or Excellent.
+Both Balcarrick / Corballis and Portrane beaches are staffed by lifeguards during the summer months.
+In 2009, Portrane beach was among several Irish beaches to lose its blue flag status due to poor water quality, but subsequently regained blue flag status and from 2011 to 2015.
+Corballis / Balcarrick beach has an area used by naturists.

 Hockey

-Portrane Hockey Club was founded in 1919 and plays in the Leinster senior league.
+Portrane Hockey Club was founded in 1919 and fields hockey teams in the Leinster senior league.
 The club suffered from the introduction of compulsory synthetic pitches in the 1990s as they were unable to continue using their grass pitch in St. Ita's Hospital.
-However, the club had remained active and hoped to move to an all-weather pitch on the site of the Secondary School scheduled for September 2010.
-But a flood caused the pitch to be unsafe for play.
-In 2015 the pitch was up and running again.
+However, the club remained active and an all-weather pitch was reportedly opened in 2011.

-Equestrian
+Other sports

-The hunter trials of the Ward Union Hunt are held at Corballis Farm in Corballis Donabate.
+In equestrianism, the hunter trials of the Ward Union Hunt are held at Corballis Farm in Corballis Donabate.
+The area also has a tennis club, Donabate Portrane Tennis Club, near Donabate Golf Club.